shahidkhaliq/saasvile/README.md

 - `cd saasvile-fe`
 - `npm install && npm start`

-## Cutting corners / Design Decisions
+## Cutting corners / Design decisions
 - Testing: Need to add tests for both the frontend and the backend.
 - Linting: Should set up a linter to automatically check the code on commits.
 - Book search: Searching was deliberately implemented on the backend for this project.
 It's much simpler to just add it to the frontend but if we want hundred of books in the system, we would need to implement paging and search would therefore end up in the backend anyways.